-- 1. Cleared Area.
-An area that has been physically and systematically processed by a demining organisation to ensure the removal and / or destruction of all mines and UXOs hazards. - 2.
-Mined Area.
-An area which is dangerous due to the presence or suspected presence of mines. - 3.
-Minefield.
-An area of ground containing mines laid with or without a pattern. - 4.
-Quality Control (QC).
-Part of quality management focused on fulfilling quality requirements. - 5.
-Quality Assurance.
-Part of quality management focused on providing confidence that quality requirements will be met. - 6.
-Level 1 Survey.
-This is the survey done initially to provide detailed and reliable report of the impact of mines and UXOs contaminated areas on local communities. - 7.
-Safe Lane A passage of between 2 and 8 metres cleared through a minefield or mined area. - 8.
-Picket Wooden or metal 1m piece driven into the ground where mine was recovered or was suspected to be in a minfield.
+1. Cleared Area.
+An area that has been physically and systematically processed by a demining organisation to ensure the removal and / or destruction of all mines and UXOs hazards to a specified depth.

+2. Mined Area.
+An area which is dangerous due to the presence or suspected presence of mines.

+3. Minefield.
+An area of ground containing mines laid with or without a pattern.

+4. Quality Control (QC).
+Part of quality management focused on fulfilling quality requirements.

+5. Quality Assurance.
+Part of quality management focused on providing confidence that quality requirements will be met.

+6. Level 1 Survey.
+This is the survey done initially to provide detailed and reliable report of the impact of mines and UXOs contaminated areas on local communities.

+7. Releasing.
+To hand over a piece of land which have been cleared from mines and now safe to use for any planned development